 Hi Ho Cherry-O is a classic early math game involving counting and numbers.
 The game is driven by a spinner that dictates whether you add or remove cherries from your basket during game play.
 But what if the spinner for our version pointed to various Medieval taxes, the game pieces were coins?
 We could even throw some Robin Hood characters on the wheel.
 Perfect.

 We knew needed to go big and durable at such a large, crowded event.
 So I ordered a 36″ blank roulette wheel from Spinning Designs Incorporated.
-The company was very tickled at how the wheel was going to be used.
-They gave me a fantastic deal on a wheel that had some very minor surface imperfections (which I honestly could never find).
+The company was very tickled by the novel use of the wheel.
+Perhaps that’s why they gave me a fantastic (and much appreciated) deal on a wheel that had “minor surface imperfections” (which I honestly could never find).

 Then Katie and I researched the different types of taxes from Robin Hood’s day.
 There were a lot (honestly, who taxes you for churning your butter?).
 We also had to find a way to gain coins back during the game.